10 Best Powersports Fenders

 Plastic fenders dominate the market because they flex on impact instead of cracking, but not all plastics are equal.
 Polypropylene blends handle cold weather better than basic ABS, while carbon-fiber-pattern overlays add style without the brittleness of real carbon weave.
 If you ride in rocky terrain, look for thicker gauge materials and reinforced mounting tabs.
 Rear fenders generally provide more protection than fronts, yet they also take more abuse from roost and wheel spin.
 Electric dirt bike owners should prioritize rear guards that shield the motor and battery connectors from water and mud, since those components sit lower than on gas machines.

 Most powersports fenders ship with pre-drilled holes, but hole spacing varies between Chinese pit bikes, Japanese minis, and European supermotos.
 Before you order, check whether the listing mentions your exact year and model.
-Some front fenders exclude certain fork brands, such as RST, so verify the manufacturer’s compatibility notes.
+Some front fenders exclude certain fork brands, so verify the manufacturer’s compatibility notes.
 If you are buying a full plastics kit, plan on transferring rubber grommets and washers from your old fender; aftermarket kits rarely include every fastener.
 A heat gun can help soften stubborn mounting tabs during alignment, but avoid overtightening screws into unthreaded plastic bosses, as this leads to stripped holes and vibration cracks.

 Maintenance and Longevity